Digital-Business-Council/Access-Point/docs/appendix_B.md

     d.
 Resume at step 9.

- 2. Existing Participant; the business is moving both services to the New Service Provider.
+ **2. Existing Participant; the business is moving both services to the New Service Provider.**

     a.
 At step 6, the New Service Provider discovers the business has an existing DCP service that needs to be changed to the New Service Provider’s DCP service;